gautambaghel/demo-guide/docs/blackduck-for-openshift.md

             cpu: "1000m"
 ```

-3. Click Add again and choose the YAML option to create the Service.
+3. Click "Add again" and choose the YAML option to create the Service.
 Remember to modify the YAML below first with your username.

 ``` Yaml
 apiVersion: v1